How to Get Rid of Bed Bugs: A DIY Guide

 What Do Bed Bugs Look Like

 A fully fed adult bed bug is about the size and shape of an apple seed.
-An unfed bed bug is more round and flat like a tick.
 Newly hatched bed bugs are the size of a poppy seed and are golden in color.
-Their eggs look like small grains of white rice, about 1 mm in length (sorry for all the food references).
+Their eggs look like small grains of white rice, about 1 mm in length.

 What Does a Bed Bug Bite Look Like?